The Thomas N. Bantivoglio Honors Concentration

 Students are strongly encouraged to complete as many Honors courses as they can and to enroll in any Honors course in their degree program or which fulfills a degree requirement.
 All students who are accepted into the Concentration must complete at least one (1) Honors course in the first semester in which they enroll.

-Each student must complete eight (8) Honors courses with an GPA of at least 3.33 in order to graduate with designation as an Honors Concentration Scholar .
+Students must earn a GPA of 3.45 in their Honors courses to graduate with the Honors Concentration and a cumulative GPA of at least 3.33 in order to graduate with an Honors Concentration.
 Continuation requires the same GPA, except for freshmen, who must maintain a 3.0.
 Students with lower averages will be notified of their probationary status; they must attain the necessary GPAs within the time specified in order to remain in Honors.

-The Honors Recommended activities will be posted in the Newsletter, which is emailed each Thursday.
+The Honors Recommended activities will be shared via email.